A Fra\"iss\'e theory for partial orders of a fixed finite dimension: Abstract

 \section{Abstract}

 For each $n\geq 2$, we show that the class of all finite $n$-dimensional partial orders, when expanded with $n$ linear orders which realize the partial order, forms a Fra\"iss\'e class and identify its Fra\"iss\'e limit $(D_n,<,<_1,\ldots,<_n)$.
-We give a finite axiomatization of this limit which specifies it uniquely up to isomorphism among countable structures.
-We then show that the aforementioned class of finite structures satisfies the Ramsey property and conclude, by the Kechris--Pestov--Todor\v{c}evi\'{c} correspondence, that the automorphism group of its Fra\"iss\'e limit is extremely amenable.
-Finally, we identify the universal minimal flow of the automorphism group of the reduct $(D_n,<)$.
+We give a finite axiomatization of this limit which specifies it uniquely up to isomorphism among countable structures, show that its class of finite substructures satisfies the Ramsey property, and conclude, by the Kechris--Pestov--Todor\v{c}evi\'{c} correspondence, that the automorphism group of the limit is extremely amenable.
+We then identify the universal minimal flow of the automorphism group of the reduct $(D_n,<)$.
+Similar results are established for the $n$-dimensional rational grid $(\mathbb{Q}^n,<)$ and its expansion by the coordinate orders.